openlmi/openlmi-doc/doc/openlmi-storage/usage-lvm.rst

 method.
 Following example creates a VG '/dev/myGroup' with three members and with default extent size (4MiB)::

-    # Connect to the remote system and prepare some local variables
-    connection = connect("remote.host.org", "root", "opensesame")
-    ns = connection.root.cimv2  # ns as NameSpace
     storage_service = ns.LMI_StorageConfigurationService.first_instance()

     # Find the devices we want to add to VG